luoyaqifei/PaperMote/README.md

 -   Create notes and annotations by book
 -   Upload a photo of your paperbook
 -   Add notes and annotations to your paperbook, with their location in the book
+-   Edit notes and annotations
--   Search your notes and annotations
+-   Delete notes and annotations

 ## Implementation